sighupio/fury-getting-started/fury-on-eks/README.md

 ### Cluster provisioning phase

-In the cluster provisioning phase, `furyctl` automatically deploys a battle-tested private EKS Cluster.
-To interact with the private EKS cluster, connect first to the private network via the OpenVPN server in the bastion host.
+In the cluster provisioning phase, `furyctl` automatically deploys a battle-tested EKS Cluster.
+If you wish to create it private, you will need to connect to its private network via the OpenVPN server in the bastion host.

-#### Connect to the private network
+#### (required for private clusters) Connect to the private network

 1. Create the `fury.ovpn` OpenVPN credentials file with `furyagent`: